-CORPORATE INFORMATION 1.
+1. Corporate information

 Tao Heung Holdings Limited was incorporated in the Cayman Islands on 29 December 2005 as an exempted company with limited liability under the Companies Law, Cap.
 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands.
-The registered office of the Company is located at Cricket Square, Hutchins Drive, P.O.
+The address of the registered office of the Company is Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman KY1-1111, Cayman Islands and its principal place of business in Hong Kong is located at No. 18 Dai Fat Street, Tai Po Industrial Estate, Tai Po, New Territories, Hong Kong.